Afraysse/Message-Storage-App/README.md

 ## Gap Areas

-Need to have frontend start up on a different Port - `Concurrently` is installed and theoretically should allow the front and backend to be start but it currently tries to run both the front end and backend on the same Port, causing chaos.
+Need to have frontend start up on a different Port - `Concurrently` is installed and theoretically should allow the front and backend to start together but it currently tries to run both on the same Port, causing chaos.
 I'm working on a fix for this.